Louiseskinner01/project1-lskinner/README.md

 - **Google Fonts:** I have imported 3 different Google font styles into my CSS file to style the FWL website, helping to draw attention to specific content areas.
 - **Font Awesome:** Provides scalable icons used for social media links and other design elements.
 - **Favicon Generator:** I used this online tool to create an icon that can sit in the title tabe of the web pages.
+- **Unsplash:** This website provides high quality pictures.
+I utillied this tool for add images of juices to the carousel on the nutrition page.

 #### Validation testing
 **W3C Validator:** I used this online tool to validate my CSS and HTML code.
 It's a great tool as it higghlighted many issues I had in my code and I was able to make amendments to ensure all my code clean and valid.